sT7-5/Full-stack-notes-app/README.md

 11. Create a new account and then login to begin creating notes.

 ## Thing to note
-if you done the installation steps above and then closed the project and terminals but then want to re-run the project this is what you will have to re-do steps 3->10 again
+If you done the installation steps above and then closed the project and terminals but then want to re-run the project this is what you will have to re-do steps 3->10 again

+Alternatively if you had a code editor such as VS code, you could load the project in the code editor and then use the terminal in editor.
+By doing this, if you had handled the installation process and then wished to re-run the project after closing/ending it, you don't have to re-do steps 3-10 using the code editor's terminal.
+Instead, you will only have to do steps 9->10 provided that you have created 2 terminals that are in the correct directories.
+A code editor will usually remember the virtual environment thus preventing you from having to re-create the environment and installing the dependecies.